Asymptotics of relative heat traces and determinants on open surfaces of finite area: Notation and definitions

-Let us recall the bound of the heat kernels, since we use them repeatedly.
-If the manifold is closed, there exists a constant $c>0$ such that for any fixed $0<\tau<\infty$, the heat kernel satisfies the following bounds If the manifold has boundary, consider the closed self-adjoint extension of the Laplacian with Dirichlet boundary conditions.
-For the Dirichlet heat kernel, and given a compact set $K\subset M$ and a $T>0$, there exists a positive constant $c'$ such that
+In this section we recall the bounds of the heat kernels, since we use them repeatedly.
+If the manifold is closed, there exists a constant $c>0$ such that for any fixed $0<\tau<\infty$, the heat kernel satisfies the following bounds

+If the manifold has a boundary, consider the closed self-adjoint extension of the Laplacian with respect to Dirichlet boundary conditions.
+In this case, let $K\subset M$ be compact and a $\tau>0$, then there exist positive constants $c, c'$ such that

-for $(x,y,t)\in K\times M \times (0,T]$, see \cite[chapter VII]{Chavel}.
+for $(x,y,t)\in K\times M \times (0,\tau]$, see \cite[chapter VII]{Chavel}.